is-not-cool/docs/src/useful/faq.md

 ## Can I be a maintainer/join the team?
 No, we handpick every member of our team.
 You can increase your chances of being chosen by helping out people in our help forums.

-## I have accidentally leaked sensitive information in my PR, how can I get my PR deleted?
-If your PR **has not been merged**, you can email [security@m.is-a.dev](mailto:security@m.is-a.dev) or DM [williamharrison on Discord](https://discord.com/users/853158265466257448) however, if it has been merged already, then there is nothing we can do about it unfortunately.

 ## My DNS records are not updating even after 48 hours, what should I do?
 Please open a help thread via any of our help channels and we will look into it.

 ## Can I use my domain for a minecraft server?
 Sure, but it needs to be a nested subdomain (mc.example.is-a.dev).
-You would normally use a A record for this.

 ## How can I make changes to my is-a.dev subdomain?